Oliver King (composer): Composition style

-The works of Oliver King tends to reflect the German styles in the Leipzig University, particularly his admiration for Richard Wagner.
+The works of Oliver King tends to reflect the German styles in the Leipzig Conservatory, particularly his admiration for Richard Wagner.
 In an 1882 interview with Pennsylvanian Newspaper Quiz, King recalls a story of his time in Leipzig, where he and his friends would often (drunkenly) play Wagner pieces using a piano, tables, and drawers, usually the Tannhauser Overture.
 In that same interview, Quiz described King's style as "modern", and this "modern" description would carry on through King's lifetime, although "modern" in the 1880s and 1890s sense. as King got older, his German influence got lesser, and King began developing his own style.
 Even besides choral work, his pieces contained a polyphonic structure with a strong and bold texture yet still able to have emotional meanings and technical difficulty.
 The Musical Times describe King as very "ambitious" and with "high-aspirations" and "thorough conscientiousness", however some piano pieces were described "crowding as many notes as possible", and that King "must speak his art in a plainer language."
 However, overall his works seemed "effective" and well-appreciated among the musical society of England, Canada, and America.

 His style post-1900 was still considered "effective" and in his piece The Three Fishers (1908), his musical output was "fresh" as reviewed positively by The Musical Times.